A detailed preview, origin, synopsis, chapter by chapter outline and description of the concept and contents of Ugonna Wachuku's up-coming new book:

 Dramatic Opening:

-With moving, eloquent words, Eagle One, America's National Bird premieres the book and the characters.
-He also emotionally explains how he feels about being America's Bird, etc. In this chapter too, the history and creation of the US Star Spangled Banner National Anthem is told; including the performance of the anthem by the book's Chorus.
+With moving, eloquent words, Eagle One, America's National Bird premieres the book and characters.
+Also, he emotionally explains how he feels about being America's Bird, etc. In this chapter too, the history and creation of the US Star Spangled Banner National Anthem is told; including performance of the anthem by the book's Chorus.
 Afterwards, Eagle Two and every American State emerge to tell their story – each State talks about its origin, motto, flower and the part it's playing in the unfolding American Galaxy yarn...

 2